A matching decoder for bivariate bicycle codes: Results

 \subsection{A comment on runtime overhead}

 We expect the runtime of practical implementations of symatch decoders to scale quite favorably.
-In our current analysis, however, we have not performed this runtime overhead analysis for the following reasons: Firstly, our laptop implementations of symatch and simplex-symatch run serially, i.e. $\Sigma_1$ is matched before $\Sigma_2$, before $\Sigma_{1+2}$ and so on.
+Currently however, we have not performed this runtime overhead analysis for the following reasons: Firstly, our laptop implementations of symatch and simplex-symatch run serially, i.e. $\Sigma_1$ is matched before $\Sigma_2$, before $\Sigma_{1+2}$ and so on.
 In practice, all the matching subroutines should be run in parallel.
 Additionally, simplex-symatch currently uses brute force decoding of the outer classical simplex code.
-While this is still tractable as BB codes have small $K$, this incurs a significant runtime cost, as a number of low-weight solutions scaling exponentially in $K$ are considered.
+While this is still tractable as BB codes have small $K$, this incurs a significant runtime cost, as it uses a number of low-weight solutions scaling exponentially in $K$.

 Further, apart from the backend of \texttt{PyMatching}~\cite{pymatchingv2,gidney2021stim} for individual matching subroutines, all of our code is implemented purely in Python~\cite{symatchgit}.
 In comparison, BP-OSD and tesseract have a faster C++ backend.
 These factors inflate our current runtime compared to a desired practical implementation.
-In future work, it would be useful to construct an efficient parallelized implementation and compare it against other state-of-the-art decoders.
+In future work, it would be useful to construct an efficient parallelized implementation and compare it against state-of-the-art decoders.